Fuzzwah's Agentic Coding Learnings

 func_name = ".".join([str(n.sval) for n in node.funcname]).lower()

-Changed timeout errors from ValueError to TimeoutError so callers can distinguish query timeouts from validation failures.
+I also changed timeout errors from ValueError to TimeoutError so callers can distinguish query timeouts from validation failures.

-Initially, I allowed UPDATE and DELETE without WHERE clauses, thinking “users might legitimately need to modify all rows.”
+The WHERE clause debate was the most interesting one.
+Initially I allowed UPDATE and DELETE without WHERE clauses, thinking “users might legitimately need to modify all rows.”
+But then I realised: this is the number one cause of accidental data loss.

 -- Whoops, forgot the WHERE clause!